daodiseoanchor/anchor-docs/smart-contracts/liquidations/liquidation-contract.md

 ### `SubmitBid`

 Submits a new bid for the specified Cw20 collateral with the specified premium rate.
-Requires Terra stablecoins to be sent beforehand.
+Requires Daodiseo stablecoins to be sent beforehand.

 {% tabs %}
 {% tab title="Rust" %}